shorthills-ai/llama_index/CONTRIBUTING.md

 #### Data Loaders

-A data loader ingests data of any format from anywhere into `Document` objects, which can then be parsed and indexed.
+A data loader ingests data in any format from anywhere into `Document` objects, which can then be parsed and indexed.

 **Interface**: